How to Launch a UC Berkeley Site on Pantheon

 DNS (Domain Name System) Information

-After submitting the NetReg Offsite Hosting form, you will receive a message from Berkeley's Hostmaster confirming when the domain will be updated in the campus DNS.
-Please allow up to a week or more after submitting the offsite hosting form.
+After submitting the Socreg Offsite Hosting form, you will receive a message the campus DNS Administrator confirming when the domain will be updated in the campus DNS.
+The DNS Administrator may take up to a week or more to process DNS requests.

 All Berkeley sites hosted on Pantheon should be served over HTTPS for improved security and search engine optimization.
 Pantheon provides free, shared HTTPS certificates via Let's Encrypt.
 See Pantheon's HTTPS page for more information.